Coding-Cowboy/Lab1/README.md

-# Lab1
+# Labs
-This should be the lab that uses the Monte Carlo method for calculating pi
+This should be the labs for the parallel programming class